African black soap - best soap for natural skin care

 Bar soap, liquid soap or body wash?

-Although traditionally made as a bar soap, there are now many exciting recipes being produced to give every type of person the experience they're looking for.
-We carry many different types of black soap with great healing properties like Nubian Heritage's African Black Soap with sheabutter, oats and aloe which has a high shea butter content and organic ingredients which is great for acne prone skin.
-Liquid black soaps and bodywashes, though not as traditional, do a great job of keeping your skin refresged and silky smooth!
+Although traditionally made as a bar soap, there are now many beneficial recipes being produced to give every type of person the experience they're looking for.
+We carry many different types of black soap with great healing properties like Nubian Heritage's African Black Soap with shea butter, oats and aloe.
+This soap boasts a high shea butter content and other organic ingredients which work to nourish, soften, and clarify your skin.
+Liquid black soaps and body washes, though not as traditional, do a great job of keeping your skin refreshed and silky smooth.

 All natural African black soap is made from dried plantain skins, palm leaves, cocoa pod powder, and palm kernel oil for an all-natural cleansing process.
 Many recipes also include shea butter made from the nuts of the Karite tree.
 Plantains skins are largely what make this black soap so effective.
 They are a natural source of vitamins A & E and iron.